-- Have worked for the employer for at least 12 months; - Have at least 1,250 hours of service in the 12 months before taking leave; and - Work at a location where the employer has at least 50 employees within 75 miles of the employee's worksite.
+- · You work for a covered employer, - You have worked for your employer at least 12 months, - You have at least 1,250 hours of service for your employer during the 12 months before your leave, and - Your employer has at least 50 employees within 75 miles of your work location.

-Special "hours of service" requirements apply to airline flight crew employees.
+Airline flight crew employees have different "hours of service" requirements.